bfattori/timersjs/README.md

 });
 ```

-This is a timer which will repeat a certain number of timer before it self destructs:
+This is a timer which will repeat a certain number of times before it self destructs:

 ```javascript
 TimersJS.multi(250, 8, function(repetition) {